Sjors/nado-book/attacks/guix.md

 Why trust him?
 Well, he knows the binaries reflect the open source code because he took the source code, ran a command, and got the binary.
 In other words, he put the code through some other piece of software that produces binaries from the open source software.

+But how do you know he actually did that?
 Here’s where it gets a little bit more complicated.
 Ideally, what you do is you run the same command and you also compile it, and then hopefully, you get the same result.

 Sometimes that works with a specific project, but as the project gets complicated, it often doesn’t work, because what the exact binary file is going to be depends on some very specific details on your computer system.